brokeDude2901/android_kernel_samsung_universal8895_docker/README.md

+# WARNING:
-# CAUTION: My Note 8 SM-N950N is now dead (Recovery Mode stop working, Download Mode work but not even Stock Odin flash succeed), possible cause are faulty NAND/SSD or NAND controllers, not sure if caused by this kernel, YOU HAVE BEEN WARNED !
+My Note 8 SM-N950N is now dead RIP (Recovery Mode stop working, Download Mode work but not even Stock Odin flash succeed), possible cause are faulty NAND/SSD or NAND controllers, not sure if caused by this kernel, YOU HAVE BEEN WARNED !

 # Docker for Exynos 8895
 ![image](https://github.com/brokeDude2901/android_kernel_samsung_universal8895_docker/assets/46110534/a4d9fce1-3650-4a70-b185-6030f1c3460e)